 Intensity: The severity of the pain the client is experiencing at the moment and at certain times of the day, moment of injury etc. The client may describe the pain as Mild, Moderate, Severe OR you may suggest using a pain scale.
 1-10/10.

 Character: Characteristic of the pain ( dull, shooting, achy, etc…)

 Relieving Factors: What makes the pain decrease or go away?

-Alternative Healthcare: Other health care provider that the client has seen in relation to the complaint. ( MD, Chiro, Physio, Naturopath etc…)
+Alternative Healthcare: Other health care provider that the client has seen in relation to the complaint.
+(MD, Chiro, Physio, Naturopath, osteopaths, other massage therapists, etc…)

-Here is an example YouTube video that may help you with your Client interviewing skills:
+Here is an example YouTube video that may help you with your massage client interviewing skills: